GET TO KNOW GARFIELD

 Following my military service, I built my career in education.
 I have a Colorado Teaching license with certifications in Social Studies and Special Education.
 I have taught in Colorado middle and high schools, including schools providing alternative education for at-risk youth.
 Recent teaching experience includes working as a special education teacher and as an online teacher.
 In conjunction with my teaching activities, I have also served as a coach and a tutor and been active as an educational leader in many different settings.
 I have a strong commitment to education and to ensuring that all students have the opportunity to learn and succeed.
 As part of my commitment to education, I have also continued to pursue my own advanced education.
 In 2019, I attained my Doctor of Education (EdD) in Educational Leadership from Creighton University.

 The Colorado Springs area has been my home for over two decades.
 I live and work here and have contributed to my community through my teaching, volunteer service, and coaching activities.
-As a strong leader and as someone who not only believes in but acts on the principles of servant leadership, I know that the City Councilman position will enable me to make direct contributions to the community.
+As a strong leader and as someone who not only believes in but acts on the principles of servant leadership, I know that the State Representative position will enable me to make direct contributions to the community.

 I believe in sensible spending and I pledge to reflect the values and priorities of our community in addressing HD15' concerns that include water, land use, and the allocation of policing.